 At some point during your study your specialization will become clearer.
-This typically happens between the end of the second and fourth quarter.
-Your mentor will then help you in choosing new mentor from the group that best matches that specialization.
+You choice should be clear by the end of the first year of study.
+Your mentor will then help you in choosing a new mentor from the group that best matches that specialization.
 The new mentor will then help you in selecting elective courses to prepare you for doing a master project in your area of interest and in selecting a trajectory for getting international experience (if needed).
 For more procedural aspects of your study such as obtaining approval of your study program and getting official permission to start your master project you should consult the study advisor (see section 1.13).

-For the academic year 2015-2016 the mentors (for all masters) from the subdepartment Computer Science of the department of Mathematics and Computer Science are: Algorithms: prof. dr. Mark de Berg Applied Geometric Algorithms: prof. dr. Bettina Speckmann Architecture of Information Systems: dr. Dirk Fahland Formal System Analysis: prof. dr. Jan-Friso Groote Security: dr. Nicola Zannone Software Engineering and Technology: dr. Ruurd Kuiper System Architecture and Networking: dr. Rudolf Mak Visualization: prof. dr. Jack van Wijk Web Engineering: dr. ir.
-Joaquin Vanschoren
+For the academic year 2016-2017 the mentors (for all masters) from the Computer Science division of the department of Mathematics and Computer Science are: Algorithms: prof. dr. Mark de Berg Applied Geometric Algorithms: prof. dr. Bettina Speckmann Architecture of Information Systems: dr. Dirk Fahland Data Mining: dr. ir.
+Joaquin Vanschoren Formal System Analysis: prof. dr. Jan-Friso Groote Security: dr. Nicola Zannone Software Engineering and Technology: dr. Ruurd Kuiper System Architecture and Networking: dr. Rudolf Mak Visualization: dr. Andrei Jalba Web Engineering: dr. Natasha Stash